yoavweiss/Blink/README.md

-The Responsive Images WebKit fork!!!
+The Responsive Images Blink fork!!!
 --------------------

-This repository contains experiments in adding the `<picture>` element to WebKit's WebCore library.
+This branch contains experiments in adding the `<picture>` element to Blink's core library.

-It was last synchronized with WebKit's code at 27/11/12.
+It was last synchronized with Blink's code at 23/04/13.

 *Note*: This is a work in progress.
 It does not (yet) represent a full implementation of the `<picture>` element [specification](http://picture.responsiveimages.org/).
 Please file any